USGCRP/gcis-conventions/gcis_resources/README.md

 # The GCIS Resource Conventions

 To better provide authoritative, accessible, usable, and timely information, GCIS resources need to be traceable and transparent to align with federal standards and practices.
-There are several resource types in the GCIS, each with an associated field convention, provenance convention, relationship convention, and research method.
+There are several resource types in the GCIS, each with an associated field, provenance and relationship convention.
 These conventions could be “default”, or “resource-specific”.

 ## General Conventions for all GCIS Resources